Who's Who At the Overbeck Project

 Bonny Wolf heads our effort to record the recollections of longtime merchants at Eastern Market, the last surviving facility of its kind in the city.
 Bonny has been a writer, reporter and editor for nearly thirty years, and is working now on a book about food in the lives of George and Martha Washington.

-John Franzén coordinates the Overbeck History Lectures, held four times a year at the Naval Lodge Hall on Pennsylvania Avenue S.E.
-If you have suggestions for future topics or speakers, please contact him at email@example.com.
+Nancy Metzger and Maygene Daniels coordinate the Overbeck History Lectures, held four times a year at Hill Center at the Old Naval Hospital (921 Pennsylvania Avenue S.E.).
+If you have suggestions for future topics or speakers, please contact them at OverbeckLecture@CapitolHillHistory.org.

 EASTERN MARKET PROJECT